At a glance

 The goal of treatment is to give supportive care, manage symptoms and try to shorten the duration of the outbreak.

 - Antiviral eye ointments: Trifluridine, cidofovir, idoxuridine and vidarabine eye drops or ointment for cats with corneal ulcers and conjunctivitis.

 - Broad-spectrum antibiotics: These are ineffective against the herpes virus can prevent or treat secondary infections that may occur.

-- L-Lysine: An essential amino acid which can suppress viral replication as well as inhibit cytopathogenicity.
+- L-Lysine: An essential amino acid that can suppress viral replication as well as inhibit cytopathogenicity.
 It is available in a palatable paste form from most pet stores and veterinarians.
 The typical dose of L-Lysine is 400-500 mg per day.
 Always speak to your veterinarian before administering supplements.

 In addition to medical therapy, supportive care is critical for cats with herpes.
-Loss of appetite (anorexia) and dehydration are common and impact on the cat’s ability to fight the virus.
+Loss of appetite (anorexia) and dehydration are common and impact the cat’s ability to fight the virus.

-- Fluid therapy: Subcutaneous or intravenous fluids which can prevent or treat dehydration.
+- Fluid therapy: Subcutaneous or intravenous fluids that can prevent or treat dehydration.

 - Nutritional support: This can include offering a highly palatable diet or paste or a feeding tube for cats who refuse to eat.